mackelab/figure_tutorial/README.md

 ## Part 3: Using `invoke` to convert `svg` to `png` or `pdf`

 We now have our final figure as `svg` file.
 For `overleaf`, we have to convert it to `png` or `pdf`.
 Of course, you could just open inkscape, import the `svg`, and export it as `png`.
 However, this is a bit tedious.
 Instead, we would like to do this from the commandline.
-I recommend to use [invoke](https://www.pyinvoke.org/) to convert `svg` to `png` and `pdf`.
+I recommend using [invoke](https://www.pyinvoke.org/) to convert `svg` to `png` and `pdf`.
 Paste the following into a file `tasks.py` in the root folder of your repo and adapt the `basepath` variable:
 ```python
 from invoke import task
 from pathlib import Path